GabeScott/standard-works-vault/General Conference/1977 October - “She Stretcheth Out Her Hand to the Poor”.md

 In Proverbs we read of a woman who is the embodiment of the ideal wife, mother, provident homemaker, and compassionate woman.
 The essence of my message is contained in one of the passages which describes her:

-“She stretcheth out her hand to the poor; yea, she reacheth forth her hands to the needy.”
-(Prov.
-31:20.)
+“She stretcheth out her hand to the poor; yea, she reacheth forth her hands to the needy.” ([[Proverbs 31.20|Prov.
+31:20]].)

-A fundamental doctrine of the gospel, a basic value in Welfare Services, and a response that has become traditional for both Welfare Services and Relief Society is the principle of service.
+A fundamental doctrine of the gospel, a basic value in Welfare Services, and a response that has become traditional for both Welfare Services and Relief Society is the principle of *service.*

 The women of the Church are no strangers to service; for Relief Society was born amid hardship, persecution and sacrifice in a time that called forth the greatest compassion, succor, and service women could give.